-The patient's full legal name (first and last names), date of birth (DOB) and sex should align with the data on the MCP card.
+Date of birth (DOB) and gender should also align with the data on the MCP card.

-• Validate patient's DOB; if DOB discrepancies are identified, ask the patient to contact their third party insurer and/or MCP to correct this information.
+• Validate patient's DOB; if DOB discrepancies are identified, ask the patient to contact MCP to correct this information.

 If no patient match is found or multiple match options are returned, request patient identification to confirm accuracy of the name, spelling and date of birth.